melisezgi/Digital-Habits-Explorer/README.md

 The analysis includes daily trends, category-wise usage, and a comparison between weekdays and weekends.
 In addition, statistical hypothesis testing was performed to determine significant differences in screen time patterns between weekdays and weekdays.

+## Hypotheses
+For the statistical analysis, the following hypotheses were tested:

+Null Hypothesis (H₀):
+There is no significant difference in screen time between weekdays and weekends.

+Alternative Hypothesis (H₁):
+There is a significant difference in screen time between weekdays and weekends.

 ## Dataset Description
 The data was collected from my smartphone's built-in screen time tracker.
 It includes daily usage data categorized by apps, total screen time, and usage times across different days.